Skip to main content

 Pass Background Check

-Oregon will conduct a background check as part of the application process.
+Oregon will conduct a background check.
 Processing typically takes 2-4 weeks after submitting complete application.

 6